AmjadOsman/Pairwise-Sequence-Alignment/readme.md

-dynamic programming
+Dynamic programming

 The repositiory contains a project implementing sequence alignment technique prevelent in bioinformatics.
-The first is global alignment end to end alignment, it was implemented using Needleman–Wunsch algorithm [Your Link Here](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm)
+The first is global alignment is an  end to end alignment, it was implemented using Needleman–Wunsch algorithm [Read more](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm)

+The second technique is local alignment is the highest region of similarity shared by both sequences, it was implemented using Smith–Waterman algorithm [Read more] (https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm)